Lacrymology/states/doc/intro.rst

 - Developer ``sandbox``
 - ``infra`` server that run all the infrastructure support tools

-Or simply borrow the name of the low-level state:
+Or simply borrows the name of the low-level state:

 - ``shinken`` monitoring host
 - ``elasticsearch`` node

-Then, for each roles, who's responsible to integration this repository states to the business requirements need to create one state file per role.
+Then, for each role, who's responsible to integration this repository states to the business requirements need to create one state file per role.
 And they need to be under the ``roles`` folder, so the ``frontend`` role will be in ``roles/frontend/init.sls`` file.
 Why not ``roles/frontend.sls`` file?
-Because it might need additional configuration files and all roles need to have it's ``absent.sls`` file too.
+Because it might need additional configuration files and all roles need to have its ``absent.sls`` file too.
 So, there will be a ``roles/frontend/absent.sls`` file as well.

-The role state file contains the specific such as: change DNS value of ``www.example.com`` to point to this server IP address if all the lower-level states had been applied succesfully.
+Role state file contains the specific such as: change DNS value of ``www.example.com`` to point to this server IP address if all lower-level states had been applied succesfully.
 Or use this other config file instead of the one that was in **common** repository.